EchoONE: Segmenting Multiple echocardiography Planes in One Model: Conclusion

 \section{Conclusion}

 In this paper, we propose EchoONE, a model designed to address the challenging multi-plane segmentation problem in echocardiography images.
 We propose a novel dense prompt learning module PC-Mask by leveraging the prior structure knowledge in a composable way, therefore provides effective plane-specific semantic guidance during segmentation.
 We also introduce a learnable CNN local feature branch to tune the image encoder and adapt the mask decoder.
-A newly-designed LLFA module is introduced for the fusion, which not only enhances the final performance, but also accelerates the convergence.
-This is the fist effective solution aiming to segment all ehocardiogrpahic planes with one uniform model.
+A newly-designed LFFA module is introduced for the fusion, which not only enhances the final performance, but also accelerates the convergence.
+This is the first effective solution that aims to segment all echocardiographic planes with one uniform model.
 This will definitely simplify the deployment of AI techniques in clinical practice.
-Although only validated with ultrasound images, our method is also generalizable to MPS problmes in other medical image modalities.
+Although validated only with ultrasound images, our method is also generalizable to MPS problems in other medical image modalities.